cgosmeyer/pluto-crater-counting/README.md

 3. In main of `make_crater_plots.py`, select the plots/statistic function you wish to run.
 Crater density plots will appear in 'outputs'.

 Can ignore `mapflat_test.pro` and `mapflat.pro`, failed attempts to project Pluto and Charon as flat maps, with pixels equating to equal physical areas.

+# Message me if you would like my crater count files!